-When you’re an authorized user, your credit report will include the credit card.
+Your credit report will include the credit card when you're an authorized user.
 This places an established credit account on your credit report, which may help build and improve your credit score.

-However, if the primary cardholder exceeds 30% credit utilization or makes a late payment, you may see your credit score drop.
+However, if the primary cardholder doesn’t use the card responsibly or makes a late payment, you may see your credit score drop.

 A credit-builder loan is a small installment debt.
-The money you borrow is placed in a savings account instead of given to you directly.
-You then make payments as arranged.
+The money is placed in a savings account.
+You then make payments.
 Once you pay off the loan, the lender releases the funds to you.